ibm-cloud-docs/power-iaas/removing-network-interface.md

 Every time you toggle a public network off and then on, the system creates multiple network interfaces.
 As a result, the `ifconfig -a` command will show several unused network interfaces after toggling the public network.
 To remove these stale network interfaces, use `ifconfig` and `rmdev` as described in the previous section.
 {: note}

 1. After you toggle a public network off and then on, look up the list of networks and write down the public network VLAN ID.
-To find the public network VLAN ID, see [Get a network's current state or information](https://cloud.ibm.com/apidocs/power-cloud#get-a-network-s-current-state-or-information){: new_window}{: external}.
+To find the public network VLAN ID, see [Get a network's current state or information](https://cloud.ibm.com/apidocs/power-cloud#get-a-network-s-current-state-or-information){: external}.

 2. Use the `lsdev -Cc adapter` command to generate the list of adapters.